hayaalhawas/Teleportation_Task-/README.md

 # Quantum Task: Teleportation 🌀
 The goal of teleportation is to transfer a quantum bit.
 Sara and Khalid must use a third party (Telamon) to send them an entangled qubit pair over one classical bit.
 Sara then performs some operations on their qubit and sends the results to Khalid over a classical communication channel.
 Khalid then performs some operations on their end to receive Sara’s qubit.

+The teleportation protocol can be thought of as a flipped version of the superdense coding protocol, in the sense that Sare and Khalid merely “swap their equipment.”